Ons Jabeur is in a second consecutive Wimbledon final. She plays Marketa Vondrousova for the title

 To do that, Jabeur will need to get past Marketa Vondrousova, a left-hander from the Czech Republic, on Saturday.
 Vondrousova became the first unseeded women's finalist at Wimbledon since Billie Jean King in 1963 by eliminating Elina Svitolina 6-3, 6-3.

-So far, Jabeur is 0-2 in Slam finals after losing to Elena Rybakina at the All England Club last July and to Iga Swiatek at the U.S. Open last September.
+So far, Jabeur is 0-2 in Slam finals.
+She lost to Elena Rybakina at the All England Club last July and to Iga Swiatek at the U.S. Open last September.

+Jabeur's win over No. 2 Sabalenka, the Australian Open champion in January, followed victories against three other major title winners: No. 3 Rybakina, No. 9 Petra Kvitova and Bianca Andreescu.

-Jabeur’s victory Thursday, which came by collecting 10 of the last 13 games, prevented No. 2 Sabalenka from replacing Swiatek at No. 1 in the rankings.
-Sabalenka came into the match with a 17-1 record at majors in 2023, including a trophy at the Australian Open.
+Thursday's triumph, which came by collecting 10 of the last 13 games, prevented Sabalenka from replacing Swiatek at No. 1 in the rankings.

 "I had so many opportunities," said Sabalenka, a 25-year-old from Belarus who was not allowed to compete at Wimbledon last year because all players from her country and from Russia were banned over the war in Ukraine.
 "Overall, I didn't play my best tennis today.
 It was just, like, a combo of everything.
 A little bit of nerves, a little bit of luck for her at some points."